-Strutz foot pads are simple and unobtrusive, possess a sleek, low-profile design, and serve as a sort of “mobile” metatarsal pad.
+Strutz foot pads are simple and unobtrusive, possess a sleek, low-profile design, and serve as a sort of “mobile,” or “wearable,” metatarsal pad.
 This important foot health tool helps you prevent or address ball of foot pain and helps improve foot structure and function.
 Strutz foot pads come equipped with a wide elastic band that wraps around your foot and a built-in raised pad that is intended to be positioned in the pocket of space just behind the ball of your foot (and not under the ball of your foot).
 The one-size-fits-most nature of these pads means that they are incredibly accommodating and versatile, and they work great for a wide range of foot shapes and sizes.

 Though Strutz foot pads are quite easy to use, there are some specific points about them that are helpful to know.
 This article serves as an instructional guide to help you get the very most out of your Strutz foot pads.
 If you have any additional questions about the pads after reading this article, please don't hesitate to contact us with them.